ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 } IdentityLinkTBE
 ~~~

-The `identity_link_ciphertext` is created by encrypting the IdentityLinkTBE,
+The `identity_link_ciphertext` is created by encrypting the IdentityLinkTBE.
-which contains the client's real credential, as well as a signature over the
+The IdentityLinkTBE contains the client's real credential, and a signature over the
-PseudonymousCredentialTBS using the client credential's signature key.
+PseudonymousCredentialTBS signed with the client credential's `signature_public_key`.

 The `identity_link_key` used for encryption is unique per pseudonymous credential.
 It is derived from the client's `connection_key`.